-Respiration cost model. inSTREAM uses the Wisconsin Model equation 1 for respiration (Hanson et al. 1997), as modified by Van Winkle et al. (1996) to apply the activity respiration rate only during active feeding hours.
-The parameters that Rand et al. (1993) developed for steelhead trout (converted from calories to joules; Table 12) are widely used and appear to be the best available for stream trout in general.
-This formulation breaks respiration into two parts: standard respiration (respStandard, j/d) takes place 24 h/d and includes no effect of activity; activity respiration (respActivity, j/d) is the energy needed to swim during feeding.
-Total respiration (respTotal, j/d) is the sum of these two.
+Respiration cost model. inSTREAM uses the Wisconsin Model equation 1 for respiration (Hanson et al. 1997), as modified by Van Winkle et al. (1996) to apply the activity respiration rate only during active feeding.
+The parameters that Rand et al. (1993) developed for steelhead trout (converted from calories to joules; Table 13) are widely used and appear to be the best available for stream trout in general.
+In inSTREAM-SD, respiration is treated as an hourly rate.

+This formulation breaks respiration into two parts: standard respiration (respStandard, j/h) takes place 24 h/d and includes no effect of activity; activity respiration (respActivity, j/h) is the energy needed to swim during feeding.
+Total respiration (respTotal, j/h) is the sum of these two.
 The equations are: